BroadbandForum/usp/specification/e2e-message-exchange/index.md

 Circumstances may arise (such as multiple Message Transfer Protocols, retransmission requests) that cause duplicate USP Records (those with an identical `sequence_id` and `session_id` elements from the same USP Endpoint) to arrive at the target USP endpoint.

-**R-E2E.29** - If a target USP Endpoint receives a USP Record with duplicate `sequence_id` and `session_id` elements from the same originating USP Endpoint, it MUST gracefully ignore the duplicate USP Record.
+**R-E2E.29** - When using the reliable message exchange capability, if a target USP Endpoint receives a USP Record with duplicate `sequence_id` and `session_id` elements from the same originating USP Endpoint, it MUST gracefully ignore the duplicate USP Record.

 ###	Secure Message Exchange